-On-Line Fourier Series Calculator is an interactive app to calculate Fourier Series coefficients (Up to 10000 elements) for user-defined piecewise functions up to 5 pieces, for example.
+Calculations (Up to 10000 elements) for user-defined piecewise functions up to 5 pieces, for example:

 \( f(x) = \left\{\begin{matrix} 0 & x \in [-1,0)\\ x+1 & x \in [0,1] \end{matrix}\right. \)

-Produces the result
+Produces the result:

 1 on selected Interval as we shown at theory sections.